zarino/zarino.co.uk/posts/2014-01-24-ds214se-under-the-hood.md

 ![ipkg package manager running on a Synology DS214se](/media/synology-ipkg.png)

-You can find a full list of `ipkg`-compatible programs by running `ipkg list`, or you can find a specific package with `ipkg search`.
+Since it’s a new install, you’ll want to run `ipkg update` to populate ipkg’s list of available programs.
+Then you can run `ipkg list` to see those programs, or you can find a specific package with `ipkg search`.

 Have fun!